dwalraven21/creative-logic/README.md

 One improvement I would like to make in the future is to have an additional view for users who are not signed in or registered.
 I always hate it when a website makes you sign up before you can see anything.
 I would like users to be able to still interact with the site (in a limited way) before committing to signing up.

 Another improvement would be to make the messaging part of the app a little nicer looking.
 I would love to change the inbox view to display just the subject and date of each message and allow the user to click to open the full message as an accordion or modal.
-I would also love to have some sort of indication when the message has been read, but I didn't have time to accomplish all of this in four days!
+I would also love to have some sort of indication when the message has been read, but I didn't have time to accomplish all of this in four days.

 Finally, as it stands now, the rejection button just deletes the message, and doesn't give any feedback to the requester, besides the message being removed from their outbox.
 (I mean...
 Facebook doesn't tell you if your friend request was accepted right?)
 One update I might make, is to provide a gentle rejection notice to the requester when this happens, "The designer has decided to go in a different direction.
 Your request was not accepted at this time.", or something so the requester at least knows what happened.